 \section{Abstract}

 The Birkhoff conjecture says that the boundary of a strictly convex integrable billiard table is necessarily an ellipse.
-In this article, we consider a stronger notion of integrability, namely integrability close to the boundary, and prove a local version of this conjecture: a small perturbation of an ellipse of small eccentricity which preserves integrability near the boundary, is itself an ellipse.
-We generalize the result of \cite{hks}, where integrability was proven only for specific values, proving its main conjecture.
-In particular, we show that (local) integrability near the boundary implies global integrability.
-One of the crucial ideas in the proof consists in analyzing Taylor expansion of the corresponding action-angle coordinates with respect to the eccentricity parameter, as well as using irrationality to prove the main non-degeneracy condition.
+In this article, we consider a stronger notion of integrability, namely, integrability close to the boundary, and prove a local version of this conjecture: a small perturbation of almost every ellipse that preserves integrability near the boundary, is itself an ellipse.
+We apply this result to study local spectral rigidity of ellipses using the connection between the wave trace of the Laplacian and the dynamics near the boundary and establish rigidity for almost all of them.